WaywardHayward/polaris-react/src/components/Sheet/README.md

 - Use the `onClose` prop so that the sheet can be closed with the <kbd>esc</kbd> key as well as with button-based controls
 - Use a button to open the sheet
-- When the sheet opens, move focus to it so merchants who rely on the keyboard and screen readers can access it
+- When the sheet opens, focus moves to it so merchants who rely on the keyboard and screen readers can access it
+- Focus is kept in the sheet until it is dismissed
-- When the sheet closes, move focus back to the button that launched it
+- When the sheet closes, focus moves back to the button that launched it

+---

+## Responsive behavior

+At small screen sizes, the sheet component enters the page from the bottom of the screen.
+At larger screen sizes, the sheet component enters the page from the right side of the scren.

 ---